Cryo-EMontpellier Day

 The event, which falls under the cluster’s quantitative biology focus area, brought together 160 participants to discuss cryo-electron microscopy (cryo-EM).
 This technique allows for the observation, at near-atomic resolution, of a wide variety of complex biological objects, ranging from proteins and cells to tissues.

-Sixteen oral presentations were given, including one by Richard Henderson, winner of the 2017 Nobel Prize in Chemistry and a researcher at the Medical Research Council Laboratory of Molecular Biology (MRC-LMB) at the University of Cambridge.
-His talk provided an opportunity to discuss the development of cryo-electron microscopy and to present recent advances in this field, as well as future developments and prospects.
+Sixteen oral presentations were given, including one by Richard Henderson, the 2017 Nobel Laureate in Chemistry and a researcher at the Medical Research Council Laboratory of Molecular Biology (MRC-LMB) at the University of Cambridge.
+His presentation provided an opportunity to discuss the development of cryo-electron microscopy and to highlight recent advances in this field, as well as future developments and prospects.

 The second keynote lecture of the day was delivered by Andrew Kruse, a specialist in G protein-coupled receptors at Harvard Medical School in Boston.
 The research groups from Montpellier, Toulouse, and Grenoble also presented their work.
 A poster session was also held.